How to See the Best of Abu Dhabi in One Day

 Wahat al Karama is a massive sculpture that was erected in honor of Emirati martyrs who sacrificed their lives to serve their country.

-What you will love is the view that the Wahat al Karama offers you of the Sheikh Zayed Grand Mosque – because the structure is right across the road.
-The sun drops right behind the mosque and gives you the perfect excuse to sharpen your sunset photography.
+What you will love is the view that the Wahat al Karama offers you of the Sheikh Zayed Grand Mosque because the structure is right across the road!
+The sun drops right behind the mosque and it’s an absolutely magical experience to see.

 Wahat al Karama is yet another thing to do in Abu Dhabi in one day that is totally free!